 Pros

-Low cost: Extenders are budget-friendly.
+- Low cost: Extenders are budget-friendly.
 They are a simple fix for weak signals.

-Quick setup: Most models plug into a wall outlet and connect in minutes.
+- Quick setup: Most models plug into a wall outlet and connect in minutes.

-Improves reach: They push WiFi into corners your router can’t cover.
+- Improves reach: They push WiFi into corners your router can’t cover.

-No new network needed: Extenders work with your current router.
+- No new network needed: Extenders work with your current router.

-Compact size: Small design so it does not occupy much space.
+- Compact size: Small design so it does not occupy much space.

 Cons

-Speed loss: Data takes an extra hop which can reduce the speed.
+- Speed loss: Data takes an extra hop which can reduce the speed.

-Separate network names: Some extenders create a second WiFi name.
+- Separate network names: Some extenders create a second WiFi name.

-Placement sensitive: Wrong location means poor performance.
+- Placement sensitive: Wrong location means poor performance.

-Limited coverage: One extender covers only a small area.
+- Limited coverage: One extender covers only a small area.

-Not ideal for heavy use: Streaming and gaming may still lag.
+- Not ideal for heavy use: Streaming and gaming may still lag.

 Simply put, a WiFi extender is a budget-friendly device that rebroadcasts your existing signal to remove dead zones in specific rooms.
 While easy to set up with current hardware, it can reduce your speeds and often requires manual network switching as you move around.

-Detailed Mesh WiFi vs Extender Comparison
+The Key Differences Between Mesh WiFi vs WiFi Extender

 Below is a detailed comparison of mesh WiFi and extender based on key parameters.
 It will help you understand how they differ and how to choose the better option.